ruivieira/jbpm-recommendation-demo/README.md

 ![human_task](docs/images/human_task.png)

-For the purposes of the demonstration, this task will be used to model a simple purchasing task.
-Where the purchase of a laptop of a certain brand is requested and must be eventually manually approved.
+For the purposes of the demonstration, this task will be used to model a simple purchasing task where the purchase of a laptop of a certain brand is requested and must be, eventually, manually approved.
 The tasks **inputs** are:

 - `item` - a `String` with the brand's name
-- `level` - an `Integer` representing a dummy variable to add an extra feature to the model
+- `price` - a `Float` representing the laptop's price
 - `ActorId` - a `String` representing the user requesting the purchase

-The task provides as outputs:
+The task provides as **outputs**:

 - `approved` - a `Boolean` specifying whether the purchased was approved or not